 At the Academy

-In pursuit of raising public awareness in the transformative role of science, technology and innovation in every aspect of today’s life, and fostering the appreciation of science in society especially amongst youth, the Academy will undertake a multifaceted science communication and outreach program.
+In pursuit of raising public awareness of the transformative role of science, technology and innovation in every aspect of today’s life, and fostering the appreciation of science in society especially amongst youth, the Academy will undertake a multifaceted science communication and outreach program.
 Aspects of this program will be carried out by the scientific societies.
 It is postulated that Palestinian universities will play a significant role in this context, especially as an expression of their community service programs.

 The program comprises the following components: